-The Custom Art FIBAE 2 is the second custom monitor design featuring the company’s innovative FIBAE technology.
+In this review, we listen to the Custom Art FIBAE 2, the second custom monitor design featuring the company’s innovative FIBAE technology.
 Featuring 2 balanced armature drivers the FIBAE 2 starts at €475

 There were a few IEMs that caught my “ear” at CanJam Singapore 2017 at relatively affordable levels.

 The first was the Nightingale YK1 from Vietnam that we reviewed in mid-2017.
 The second memorable choice was FIBAE 2 from Custom Art.
 At the time the idea of FIBAE was just that, an idea.
 With no time to test I probably didn’t quite appreciate how useful the technology could be.

 It was during our testing process of the FIBAE 1 we really got to grips with the technology and how it could negate impedance mismatching, particularly with DAPs.